manashmandal/FacebookScraper/README.md

 # FacebookScraper

-Scrapes off the updated statuses of a given profile
+Scrapes off the status updates of a given profile